 Athletic pursuits abound at USD, with 17 NCAA Division I teams, numerous club teams and an extensive intramural sports program.
 USD competes in the West Coast Conference in most sports, and in the NCAA FCS Pioneer League in football.
 As the recipient of the WCC Commissioner’s Cup for the past five years, USD boasts the best overall athletic program in our conference.
 Students can also participate in club sports, intramural teams and endless recreational opportunities, including lessons at the Mission Bay Aquatic Center and through our own athletic department.

 USD is not a place where you take classes and go home to study alone.
 It is a beautiful campus alive with activity that includes competitive intercollegiate and intramural athletics, world–class theatre, nationally respected speakers, club activities, fraternity and sorority events, honor societies, and much more.
-Over 95% of our freshmen live on campus and on–campus housing is available for all four years.
+Over 95% of our first-year students live on campus and on–campus housing is available for all four years.
 Almost half of our students live on campus for the duration of their time at USD, which provides for an active student life.
 Students participate in over 85 clubs and organizations and gain valuable leadership skills as part of our student government, Associated Students.
 And with America’s Finest City as USD’s backyard, there is never a loss for things to do outside of campus.
 USD is located just minutes from beautiful beaches, a thriving downtown and endless cultural, educational and recreational activities.